markusweldon/markusweldon/readme.md

 ### About:

-With over 16+ years of industry experience, I’ve developed extensive expertise in enterprise technology business-to-business (B2B) technical pre-sales solution engineering and implementing value-driven software solutions to address intricate business challenges.
+With over 16 years in the tech industry, I possess deep expertise in B2B technical pre-sales and solution engineering.
+I excel in architecting and implementing value-driven software solutions that tackle complex business challenges and drive business growth.

-My passion and commitment are focused on delivering business solution outcomes that not only solve immediate business challenges but developing long-lasting solutions that scale economically efficiently with future business growth, thus providing clients with improved return on investment.
+My primary objective and North Star is architecting enterprise solutions that address immediate business challenges while also ensuring they are sustainable and scale economically to support future growth.
+This approach ensures my clients realize a superior return on investment over the long term.

 <img src="images/synthwave-divider-optimized.gif" height="2" width="100%">